ava-labs/ortelius/docs/deployment.md

 Expandable storage to accommodate growth or use an [external db](#external-db-setup).

-It is safe to run ortelius stacks on separate machines with a shared DB.
+It is safe to run the ortelius stack on multiple machines with a shared DB.

 # Setup docker (pre-steps)